 When must employers carry workers' compensation insurance?

 All businesses that employ three or more workers are required to have coverage.
+This is also true for employers who have just one employee in New Mexico and two or more employees in another state.
+The total of three employees in the company triggers the workers' compensation insurance requirement, no matter the location.
 For purposes of determining three or more, any person who does the work of the business entity may be considered an employee.
 This includes owners if they work in the business, as well as family members, part-time, temporary and seasonal workers.
 Employees in non-profit, charitable and religious organizations also fall under the coverage requirements.
 Agricultural employers are now required to carry workers' compensation insurance.
 See the list of Agricultural FAQs.

 There are some exceptions to the "three or more" rule.
 Coverage is not required for domestic servants or real estate salespeople.
 Federal employees covered by the Federal Employees' Compensation Act or other federal programs are not required to carry coverage.
 Executive employees or sole proprietors with a financial interest who are employed by the professional or business corporation or limited liability company can elect not to accept the provisions of the Workers' Compensation Act.
 However, despite opting out, the executive must still be counted for determining the number of workers.